graphicnapkin/ASM/README.md

 -   Click on the Share button on the top left (looks like a profile icon with a +)
 -   Add in the desired individual users, groups or change to anyone in your organization or public

+## Step 1: Alternative, use ASM library
+-   In your Apps Script file click the + next to libraries
+-   Paste in this scriptID: 19bkwDLT1xtSGoXnHo_aoNft_A9h4h0IP5H0dwi2ScX45qxGk7uw3nPIZ
+-   Import with whatever name you choose (ASM recommended)

 ## Step 2: Using the Library

 -   Inside a script that you would like to access a secret, click on `<>` to bring up the code editor.